Live permanently in the UK

 You can apply if you’ve been living in the UK for 5 years on a UK Ancestry visa.

 Some Commonwealth citizens have ‘right of abode’ in the UK.
 This means you can live or work in the UK without immigration restrictions.
 Check if you can apply to prove you have right of abode in the UK.

 You need a Returning Resident visa to come back to live in the UK if you were previously settled (given ‘indefinite leave to enter or remain’) and you’ve been away for more than 2 years.
-Your dependants (partner and children under 18) need to apply separately for a Returning Resident visa if they’re eligible.
+Your dependents (partner and children under 18) need to apply separately for a Returning Resident visa if they’re eligible.